Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 ---

-## NPoS Protocol Overview

-Assumptions:

-Validators: those who wish to author blocks.
-Nominators: Those who wish to support wanna-be authors.

-Validation and nomination intentions can change, therefore we need periodic elections to always choose the best validators + hold them slashable.

-Ever election period is called an _Era_, consisting of 6 _sessions_.

----v

 ### NPoS Protocol Overview

-THe current NPoS protocol revolves around an **election round**, which is itself made up of 4 episodes.
+The current NPoS protocol revolves around an **election round**, which is itself made up of 4 episodes.

 ---v